 Yangmingshan National Park is a great place to explore the natural beauty of Taiwan and can be found between Taipei and New Taipei City.
 The park is known for its cherry blossoms, hot springs, sulfur deposits, fumaroles,, and hiking trails, as well as Taiwan's tallest dormant volcano, Seven Star Mountain , which at 1,120 meters, is an impressive sight.

-When you decide to earn your TEFL Certificate at ITTT’s training centre in Taipei, Taiwan, you will get excellent training from leading industry professionals and an internationally recognised and accredited TEFL Certificate, and you will be sure to make friendships and memories to that will last a lifetime.Apply now & get certified to teach english abroad!
+When you decide to earn your TEFL Certificate at ITTT’s training centre in Taipei, Taiwan, you will get excellent training from leading industry professionals and an internationally recognised and accredited TEFL Certificate, and you will be sure to make friendships and memories to that will last a lifetime.Register now & get certified to teach english abroad!

 Our Taipei training school is located in a nice area of the city surrounded by schools, universities and parks.
 The TEFL center itself is found in an American-English education institute, which teaches children.
 The center is about 10 minutes’ walk from the nearest MRT station and is very conveniently located to get around town.

 In-class teaching practice takes place in real classrooms to give you authentic experience in a genuine teaching environment.
 All members of our staff have great English skills and we have mentor teachers available to give trainees advice and insights to teaching English as a foreign language.